folkengine/RandomNameGeneratorHub/README.md

 Hub for Random Name Generator libraries written in various languages.

-This started as me wanting to wrap with Gradle a Java class library that I found of a public forum that I thought was cool.
+This started as me wanting to wrap with Gradle a Java class library that I found of a public forum by Joonas Vali aka Sinipull that I thought was cool.
 Later on, I started using it as a kind of personal kata when I started working on a programming language for the first time.

 ## Repositories